Portrait of Mirza Abul Hasan

 Portrait of Mirza Abul Hasan is an oil on canvas portrait painting by the English artist Thomas Lawrence depicting Mirza Abolhassan Khan Ilchi, the Persian envoy to Britain.
 It was created in 1810.

 History and description

-He was the first diplomatic envoy sent to the country since the seventeenth century.
+Mirza Abul Hasan was the first diplomatic envoy sent to the country since the seventeenth century.
 He was well received by high society and attracted interest in the press.
 The painting was commissioned by Sir Gore Ouseley who had been appointed as the ambassador's guide during his stay on Britain.
 He had a distinguished career in the diplomatic service and returned again to England on another mission.
 In 1824 he was appointed Persia's first Minister of Foreign Affairs.